chnm/thatcamp-org/wp-content/plugins/yop-poll/readme.txt

 5. YOP Poll on a page with a custom field defined

 == Changelog ==

+= 5.7.7 =
+* Fixed issue with translations

+= 5.7.6 =
+* Fixed issues with cloning poll
+* Fixed conflicts with different plugins
+* Fixed issue with pagination on archive page
+* Fixed issue with logs page
+* Fixed issue with facebook voting
+* Added new shortcuts for email notifications
+* Added new column for username in view votes page

 = 5.7.5 =
 * Fixed issue with vote button not showing up